andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01b-fjordin.md

 elysian sanctuary

-The trailhead for our hike sits above the town of Aurland, a stone's throw down the road from Fl&aring;m.
+The trailhead for our hike sits above the town of Aurland, a stone's throw from Fl&aring;m.
 As our Toyota moseys through town Jill recognizes a landmark from her research,

 "Oh!
 Marianne Bakery!
-I remember reading about this place, they are supposed to have amazing cinnamon rolls!"
+I read about this place, they are supposed to have amazing cinnamon rolls!"

-In silent unison the entire car approves Jill's motion to adjourn for cinnamon rolls and Michael smoothly pulls into a parking space across the street from the bakery.
+In silent unison the entire car approves Jill's motion to adjourn for cinnamon rolls and Michael smoothly pulls into a parking space next to the bakery.
 10 minutes later we are back on the road scarfing down a round of spiced pastries that exceed even Jill's prodigious expectations.
 Unlike the gooey, hyperglycemic blobs of masonry paste that we're accustomed to, the *Kanelboller* dispense with the goo and go all in on nutmeg, cardamon, allspice, and, of course, the namesake cinnamon.
+A perfect jolt of delicious carbs to fuel us on our hike.

 The drive to the trailhead is up a one-lane switchback road overlooking Aurland.
 And when I say one-lane I mean *ONE* lane.
 Uphill and downhill traffic must manage the single lane in a game of mountainside chicken.
-We have found ourselves in the middle of a caravan of RVs and motorcycles, a desirable spot where we can simply *go with the flow*.
+Luckily we have found ourselves in the middle of an impromptu caravan of RVs and motorcycles; a desirable location where we can simply *go with the flow*.
 Our fearless leader at the front is tasked with the delicate dance of negotiating oncoming traffic.